Best SharePoint Integrations: Teams, Power BI & Salesforce

 Dynamics 365 has native SharePoint document management built in.
 When enabled, each Dynamics 365 record (Account, Opportunity, Case, etc.) gets a corresponding SharePoint folder.
 Documents attached to that record in Dynamics are actually stored in SharePoint — giving users the full SharePoint experience (version history, co-authoring, search, retention) while working within Dynamics 365.

-📄 SharePoint and Dynamics 365 — learn.microsoft.comThe native integration covers document storage.
+📄 Set up SharePoint integration for Dynamics 365 and customer engagement apps — learn.microsoft.comThe native integration covers document storage.
 For richer scenarios — automated document generation from Dynamics templates, approval workflows that span Dynamics and SharePoint, or reporting across both systems — Power Automate and Power BI are the connective tools.
 The Dynamics 365 connector in Power Automate provides access to all standard Dynamics entities for reads, creates, updates, and deletes without custom code.

 | Requirement | Recommended approach |